 This project shows how to install an Ethernet jack for a home network with wiring instructions and photos.

 The home network is extended to the basement game room by running Cat 5e cable and installing a new Ethernet jack.
 A “wired” network connection was needed at this location due to a weak WiFi (wireless) LAN signal.
-Cat5e or Cat6 cable wiring is often needed for Power over Ethernet (PoE) connections to network cameras.
+Cat5e or Cat6 cable wiring is often needed for Power over Ethernet (PoE) connections to network cameras and WiFi Access Points.

 The most difficult part of this project was fishing 65 feet of Cat 5e Ethernet cable from the home router in the upstairs bedroom to the attic and down three floors to the basement game room.
 The trick is to find a convenient pathway to fish the Ethernet cable inside the walls.